Help us match you with local pros in your area

 When selecting an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 New Hampshire doesn't have specific state-level licensing requirements for HVAC contractors.
 However, in certain cases, a contractor may require a Fuel Gas Fitting or Oil Heating Technician license from the Mechanical Safety and Licensing Board.
 You will also want to check whether your city or municipality has any local licensing requirements.
 You should also check reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Choose a company with glowing reviews and reports of great customer experiences.
+Pick a company with glowing reviews and reports of great customer experiences.

 There are several ways you can make your HVAC system more energy-efficient: